mason1999/Dev-Container/README.md

 # Overview
-This is a repository dedicated to running creating a development environment on an Ubuntu environment.
+This is a repository dedicated to running and creating a development environment on an Ubuntu environment.

 # Summary of installation
 ## Step 1: Prerequisites